 This course covers advanced theory and practice of video production, concentrating on television news and news type programming.
-Students will learn advanced shooting and editing techniques.
-Each student will produce one 20-minute newscast.
+Students will learn directing, studio camera production and editing techniques.
+Each student will be part of a team to produce two 20 minute newscasts.
 Prerequisites: COM 412